andmatand/vector-paint/README.md

 ### How do I use it?
 Read the lovely sections below and they will hopefully answer your every question:

+#### Running
+This is a LÖVE program.
+If you don't know how LÖVE works, [look it up](https://love2d.org/).
+The short answer is that you run `love .` inside this directory.

 #### Keyboard Commands
 ##### Tool Selection
 * P: Select Points (hold shift while clicking to select multiple points)